 Goliath Birdeater Tarantula Overview

-The Theraphosa Blondi, known in the hobby as the Goliath Birdeater Tarantula (GBT), is a massive spider that’s native to North Brazil, French Guiana, Guiana, Suriname, and the South of Venezuela.
+The Theraphosa Blondi, known in the hobby as the Goliath Birdeater Tarantula, is a massive spider that’s native to North Brazil, French Guiana, Guiana, Suriname, and the South of Venezuela.

-They’re a New World terrestrial spider that spends the majority of its life in a burrow that it creates under rocks and roots.
-They line these burrows with silk and also span silk in front of it to help them hunt.
+They’re a New World terrestrial tarantula that spends the majority of its life in a burrow that it creates under rocks and roots.
+They line these burrows with silk and also spin webs in front of it to help them hunt.

 They eat a variety of different insects, but due to their large size, they’re also capable of eating lizards, and even small mammals and birds when they get the chance to grab them with their massive fangs.